opnfv/opnfvdocs/docs/release/installation.introduction.rst

 OPNFV Test Frameworks
 =====================

-If you have elected to install the OPNFV platform using the deployment toolchain provided by OPNFV your system will have been validated once the installation is completed.
+If you have elected to install the OPNFV platform using the deployment toolchain provided by OPNFV, your system will have been validated once the installation is completed.
-The basic deployment validation only addresses a small part of capabilities provided in the platform and you may want to execute more exhaustive tests.
+The basic deployment validation only addresses a small part of capabilities in the platform and you may want to execute more exhaustive tests.
 Some investigation will be required to select the right test suites to run on your platform.